Eat.Drink.Pure

 Chicken sandwich spread in a wooden bowl with a green onion garnish

-• Lastly, I omit the third slice of bread so we can keep the carb count low.
-Also try to get the best quality bread you can find.
-I myself avoid gluten so I choose gluten free bread when I am craving bread or make a wrap with a lettuce leaf.
-Mostly however, I eat a deconstructed club sandwich with some plantain chips and almond flour crackers on the side.
+• Lastly, I omit the third slice of bread to keep the carb count low.
+Also, try to get the best quality bread you can find.
+I myself avoid gluten, so I choose gluten-free bread when I am craving bread or make a wrap with a lettuce leaf.
+Mostly, however, I eat a deconstructed club sandwich with some plantain chips and almond flour crackers on the side.

 A plate with vegetables, chips, crackers and chicken sandwich spread

 Do you like club sandwiches?
 What’s your favorite sandwich to eat?
-Let me know in the comments below and as always if you do try this recipe, let me know how you liked it in the comments below.
+Let me know in the comments below, and as always, if you do try this recipe, let me know how you liked it.

-You can find the printable recipe below as well as a step by step tutorial.
+You can find the printable recipe below, along with a step-by-step video tutorial.

 A stack of club sandwiches with a food pick to hold it in place